priymavani/GIT_TASK/git_task_list_02.md

    ```bash
    git stash
    ```
+  ↦ (stash = store (something) safely in a hidden or secret place) stash the uncommited changes ( save  your un-committed changes hinddenly  )

+  ↦ locally any change in file will be hide

 2. Apply stashed changes:
    ```bash
    git stash apply
    ```
+   ↦ apply the stash changes back to your local

 3. Drop the stash:
    ```bash
    git stash drop
    ```
+   ↦ Once you have applied the stashed changes, you may want to remove the stash entry from your stash list

 #### **Task 13: Tagging Commits**
 1. Create and annotate a tag:
    ```bash
    git tag -a v1.0 -m "Version 1.0 release"
    ```
+    ↦ here tag is important bookmark which is easily reference sepecific versions.

+   ↦ -a refer to annotated tag (store extra metadata such as author name, release notes, tag-message, and date )

+   ↦ v1.0 = tage name

+   ↦ -m "----" = message describing the tag

 2. Push the tag to the remote:
    ```bash
    git push origin v1.0
    ```
+   ↦ to push the tag to repo

 #### **Task 14: Rewriting Commit History**
 1. Use interactive rebase to modify commit messages: